haveanicedaymydear/Assistant-Autogen/readme.md

 -   A robust Python parser reads the structured `final_document.md`.
 -   The parsed data is converted into a flat key-value dictionary.
 -   The `docxtpl` library is used to render this dictionary into a pre-defined Microsoft Word template (`template.docx`).
--   The final, professionally formatted output is saved to the `outputs` container as `draft_EHCP.docx`..
+-   The final, professionally formatted output is saved to the `final-document` container as `draft_EHCP.docx`..

-**Stage 6: Cleanup**
+**Stage 6: Archiving & Cleanup**
 -   The `finally` block in `main.py` guarantees that final tasks are always run.
--   Log Upload: The complete log files for the run are uploaded to the logs blob container for permanent storage.
+-   All artifacts for the run (source documents, final outputs, logs) are copied to a timestamped folder in the `run-archive` container for a complete audit trail.
--   Container Cleanup: The processed-docs container is cleared to ensure the next run starts from a clean state.
+-   The temporary containers (`processed-docs`, `outputs`) are then cleared to prepare for the next run.

+---

 ## Agent Team Structure